-Are you eligible for a home equity loan?
+How to qualify for a home equity loan

 To qualify for a home equity loan, here are some minimum requirements:

-- Your credit score is 620 or higher — 700 and above will most likely qualify.
+- Your credit score is 620 or higher — 700 and above will most likely qualify for the best rates.

 - You have a maximum loan-to-value ratio, or LTV, of 80 percent — or 20 percent equity in your home.